exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 14 - The Unforgiving Light.md

 "It also forces demons to split their response.
 They can't coordinate two warbands across three locations in canyon terrain."
 Kaelen traced routes.
 "Team One hits the northern camp, evacuates fast.
 Team Two takes the southern camp.
 Team Three—the largest force—hits the eastern camp and draws demon attention."

 "Who leads the diversion team?"
-Grimm asked.
+Gorim asked.

 "I do.
 With Drakon and fifty fighters."
 Kaelen looked at Lyra.
 "You take Team One—your archery is perfect for canyon ambushes.
-Grimm, Team Two.
+Gorim, Team Two.
 You know this terrain better than anyone."

 "And me?"
 Elfiria asked.